 Note: This is an extremely small design.
 The advantages of the incremental compile flow are greater and significant with larger, more complex designs.

-double-click Incremental Reuse Report as shown in the
+Place Design, double-click Incremental Reuse Report as shown in the following

 The Incremental Reuse Report opens in the Vivado IDE text editor.
 This report shows the percentage of reused Cells, Ports, and Nets.
 A higher percentage indicates more effective reuse of placement and routing from the incremental checkpoint.